Don’t see an answer to your question? Contact email@example.com.

 Can UAMS students pay their residential housing rent through the system?

-- the Fall 2016 term, students living in the UAMS Residence Hall will be able to pay their housing fee through the GUS Portal, Student Financials section.
+- Students living in the UAMS Residence Hall are able to pay their housing fee through the GUS Portal, Student Financials section.

 Will UAMS students be able to pay semester tuition and fees, and fees related to dropping/adding courses online?